 A hall was built at Saint Mary’s (and has since been twice extended) and Saint James’s was repaired, re-designed internally to include hall space and refurbished.
 A crucial part of all this building work was the construction of large carparks in fields adjacent to both churches - in these country areas travel by car was (and is still) the only practical way for many - although, for those without their own transport, we operated a Sunday mini-bus route to both churches.
 To pay for all of these things the finances of the congregations were put on a sound footing through careful and thoughtful stewardship campaigns, which put the needs of the church, the community and the wider world to the congregations' members, inviting their response in money or involvment or both - and as part of the invitation there was a promise that at least 10% of the parish income would be given to charitable causes outwith the congregations.

-Saint Mary's and Saint James's outreach to the communities included the founding of a lunch club for the elderly (followed by a day care centre), parent and toddler meetings, home groups, a Mothers' Union branch, youth groups and a highly successful drama group for teenagers, Dramatize.
+Saint Mary's and Saint James's outreach to the communities included the founding of a lunch club for the elderly, a day care centre, parent and toddler meetings, home groups, a Mothers' Union branch, youth groups and a highly successful drama group for teenagers, Dramatize.
 Much time and effort was put into the chaplaincy of nine schools across the parish area and, at the other end of the age spectrum, to the care of the house-bound and those in nursing homes.
-There was also an awareness of the world beyond Buchan and we established companion relationships with parishes in Woodbury in the United States and Engcobo in Transkei, South Africa, and links with a growing number of mission partners elsewhere in Africa and also in Nepal, Palestine and Papua New Guinea.
+There was also an awareness of the world beyond Buchan and we established companion relationships with parishes in Woodbury in the United States and Engcobo in Transkei, South Africa, and links with mission partners elsewhere in Africa and also in Nepal, Palestine and Papua New Guinea.

 Vocations to ordained ministry were discerned within both Saint Mary's and Saint James's and there are fifteen priests across the world whose call to ordination was formed or nurtured during their time in Ellon and Cruden Bay.